Judgment: trap or superpower

 or refer to the content below

-The LeaderZone Approach
+LeaderZone Approach

-• Our workshops are appreciated for their dynamism and their self-reflective dimension.
-They are designed to allow participants to explore, to exchange with their colleagues and coach in a constructive way, to learn and to commit to action.
+• Our workshops are appreciated for their dynamism and introspective dimension.
+They are designed to allow participants to explore, to exchange with their colleagues and their coach in a constructive way, to learn and above all to commit to acting differently.

 • 2 or 3 hours per workshop

-• Every 2 or 3 weeks
+• Every 2 to 3 weeks

 • An optimal cohort of 12 participants

-• Virtual, in person, hybrid or comodal
+• Virtual, face-to-face, hybrid or co-modal

 • Judgment defined